maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog:

 * **Version 1.2:**
   * Possibility to set a price for each NFT added.
+    ➜ 1+ supplies and Polygon blockchain support added.
+  * Supply input issue fixed.
+  * Calendar method improved.
+* **Version 1.2-alpha:**
+  * Possibility to set a price for each NFT added.
 * **Version 1.1:**
   * XLSX support added.